ROSE 0.11.145.147

 Switch("str2").intrinsicValue(std::string("hello world"), s2);

-Definition at line 2350 of file util/Sawyer/CommandLine.h.
+Definition at line 2350 of file Sawyer/CommandLine.h.

-References Sawyer::CommandLine::ParsedValue::valueLocation().
+References Sawyer::CommandLine::NOWHERE, and Sawyer::CommandLine::ParsedValue::valueLocation().

-Switch& Sawyer::CommandLine::Switch::intrinsicValue ( const std::string & text)
+Switch & Sawyer::CommandLine::Switch::intrinsicValue ( const std::string & text)

 inline